-Organizations keep discovering new and improved benefits for moving their Unisys ClearPath MCP and OS 2200 mainframe (as well as other) workloads to the Google Cloud Platform such as flexibility, scalability, automatic backups, automatic software upgrades, cost model optimization, version control and adding multiple security layers, just to name a few.
+Organizations keep discovering new and improved benefits for moving their IBM z/OS mainframe (as well as other) workloads to the Google Cloud such as flexibility, scalability, automatic backups, automatic software upgrades, cost model optimization, versioning control and adding multiple security layers, just to name a few.

-The Google Cloud Platform is a recognized leader in the public cloud segment with a diverse customer base and a broad range of use cases.
+The Google Cloud is a recognized leader in the public cloud segment with a diverse customer base and a broad range of use cases.
 They also have the largest compute capacity in use by paying customers.
-This attracts open source and application developers, as well as service providers, to make their applications compatible or add their services to the Google Cloud Platform.
+This attracts open source and application developers as well as service providers to make their applications compatible or add their services to the Google Cloud.